jhonnymoreira/jugoncalves.github.io/_posts/2014-01-16-challenge.md

 categories: proglang
 ---

 I've always been a kind of industry-driven person.
-Even though I've never been sold to Java, I always tried to keep my learning process close to what could be used for getting a job.
+Even though I've never been sold to Java, I always tried to keep my learning process close to what could be used for getting a job or being somehow useful in everyday work.
 Make time to learn something new that I could not have some sort of direct return seemed not to be a good fit in my life.

 But some things has changed.
 Last year, I have made some time and taken both [Louv1.1x][louv1.1x] and [Louv1.2x][louv1.2x] courses at EdX on Paradigms of Computer Programming.
 Prof. van Roy and his TAs have done an amazing job during the courses and it was a great experience.